rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

     $ brew install node

-> Note: Do not use `sudo` when you install the gems: that can cause problems with file permissions when you run bundle commands within RhoStudio.

 Run "Install gems".
 A terminal window will open.
 Select suitable Ruby version and 'N' to use 'sudo' prefix for gem installation.
 Wait for the gems install process to complete.